-Management skills are a set of goal-oriented and results-driven abilities needed to lead effectively.
-These skills help managers guide, delegate, organize, budget, plan and problem-solve.
+Management skills are a set of goal-oriented and results-driven abilities used to plan and lead effectively.
+These valuable resume skills help managers guide, delegate, organize, budget, plan and problem-solve.

 • Attention to detail